 It’s been a great summer with long, warm days that have been as appreciated by drivers as they have by those putting up a deckchair or firing up the barbeque.
 However, the autumn weather is bringing rain to Britain, which makes for more difficult driving conditions.

 Despite modern cars brimming with electronic systems that can help prevent an accident, all experts agree that it’s important drivers adjust their driving style to allow for the challenges that wet roads present man and machine.
 We asked Daffyd Williams, a professional driving instructor and driving team manager at Mercedes-Benz World, for his expert tips on staying safe when driving in the rain.

-With distressing video footage released from a young driver crash, the importance of driving courses for novices was once again highlighted.
+After distressing video footage was released from a young driver crash, the importance of driving courses for novices was once again highlighted.

 The film was released when the parents of two young drivers killed in a drug-driving accident gave police their permission.
 It was salvaged from 21 year-old Michael Owen’s smartphone after his Renault Clio was crashed by friend Kyle Careford, 20.
 The pair from Tunbridge Wells, Kent, veered off the road and crashed through a church wall.
 They were under the influence of drugs and had been driving at speeds of up 90mph along narrow lanes near Crowborough, Sussex.

 Owen’s mother Kat said: “If all this stops one person from making the same mistake, then some good has come from showing this video.”
 Young or inexperienced drivers can also put themselves forward for additional driving courses that can help make them safer, more observant drivers.
 Here are four courses that should do the job.